1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Can CMV recur?

 Yes.
-CMV stays in your body in a latent state and can reactivate if your immune system weakens.
+CMV remains within your organism in a dormant state and may become re-activated when your immune system is very weak.

 Related Blogs